rgrassy/python-shrubbery-seeker/README.md

 ## Attribution

-Sound effects came from Monty Python and The Holy Grail, The Princess Bride, and clips of Chris and Mehran (taken from lectures).
+Sound effects came from Monty Python and The Holy Grail, The Princess Bride, and clips of Code in Place instructors Chris and Mehran (taken from lectures).